-As a Senior Teaching Fellow in the Department of Life Sciences, my main activity is teaching evolutionary biology, behavioural ecology, and population genetics to undergraduates and postgraduates.
-I teach on the Year 1 Ecology & Evolution and Cell Biology & Genetics modules.
-I am course leader (convenor) of Year 2 Genetics with Statistics and Behavioural Ecology modules.
-In the Final Year, I convene the African Biology Field Course module and run 10-week Research Projects, many in association with ZSL London Zoo.
-I give lectures to postgraduates on the Faculty of Medicine MSc in Genomic Medicine .
-Social media provides an informal platform form for engaging with students as well the wider world beyond the 'ivory tower'.
-I run an informal Facebook group for students interested in behaviour, ecology & evolution, and tweet as @Magda_Chara.
+As a Principal Teaching Fellow in the Department of Life Sciences, my main activity is teaching my research interests of evolutionary biology, behavioural ecology, and population genetics to undergraduates and postgraduates.
+I am the module convenor of Year 2 Genetics and Behavioural Ecology and undertake fieldwork teaching on Ecosystems Field Skills.
+In the Final Year, I previously convened the African Biology Field Course module and run 10-week Research Projects, many in association with ZSL London Zoo.
+I give lectures to postgraduates on the Faculty of Medicine MSc in Genomic Medicine.
+Social media provides an informal platform for engaging with students as well the wider world beyond the 'ivory tower' and I tweet as @Magda_Chara.

 Examples of my research